 The Museum is well worth exploring, sitting on 18 acres on the harbor front with an extensive collection of historic bay boats and a detailed look at the areas maritime life.

-Since the weather wasn’t great, and we had explored the Chesapeake Bay Maritime Museum during our last visit, we decided to wander around town exploring the shops and beautiful streets of St. Michaels.
+Since the weather wasn’t great, and we had explored the Chesapeake Bay Maritime Museum during our last visit, we decided to skip the museum this trip, and just wander around town exploring the shops and beautiful streets of St. Michaels.
 St. Michaels has grown!
 There are lots of cute shops and places to eat and of course, Justine’s for ice cream!

 Scenes around St. Michael’s

 It was Mother’s Day, so we had dinner out, catering to Nancy’s yearning to have a bucket of crabs dropped on the table.